Ben-JClark/react-website/README.md

 A University of Waikato Web Development paper for third year students.
 The fourth assignment tasked to display a list of items fetched from a .json file.
 This uses React front-end, HTML, CSS, JavaScript and Bootstrap.

 ## Link to the website running on AWS

 [http://bensweb.click/react-website/](http://bensweb.click/react-website/)

 ## modifications after submission

 After the assignment was submitted and marked the following changes have been made

-- Moving components out of App.js into seperate .js files
+- Moved components out of App.js into seperate .js files
-- Converting the project to typescript
+- Converted the project to typescript
 - Removed manually entering project ID's when adding new projects
 - Valiated user input
+- Changed the date input from a textbox to a calender

 # Run the project yourself